vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 - Check out [Kubernetes 101](https://kube.academy/courses/kubernetes-101) on KubeAcademy, particularly if you've never worked with Kubernetes before.

 - Optionally [install `stern`](https://github.com/wercker/stern/releases), a tool that makes it easy to tail the logs during builds.
-  - Command to install with Homewbrew on Mac OS `brew install stern`
+  - Command to install with Homebrew on Mac OS `brew install stern`

 - Have the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to interact with your cluster.
   - Command to install with Homebrew on Mac OS `brew install kubectl`